top of page

 Just for the record, I got completely healed.

-In my early twenties, during my musical work in London, it was a fashion to put one asleep during dental treatments.
+In my early twenties, during my musical career in London, it was medically chic to put one asleep during dental treatments.
 This process was meant to prevent the patient from experiencing any pain and when it was all done you wake up and “WOW” your teeth were all fixed.
 Due to this process, in one treatment I received 14 different silver amalgam fillings.
 I remember that when I woke up my whole tongue was grey from the silver-mercury mix.
 I was advised, that it will wash down when I drink water.

 Three years later, I developed unpleasant kidney pains.
-No one could help me with my kidney conditions, I consulted numerous specialists and experts in University clinics.
+No one could help me with my kidney conditions, I consulted numerous specialists and experts in medical clinics and in University clinics.
 Despite this, no one was able to help with the pain, and I just had to get used to this constant discomfort.
 During this time I developed a severe psoriasis condition and received many cortisone medications and shots.
 Several years later a holistic dentist who was also a medical doctor, concluded that all my symptoms are mainly stemming from mercury poisoning due to my teeth fillings.
 Yet if this was not enough, I also developed severe osteoporosis with hairline fractures in multiple joints, particularly on my hands.
+It was probably due to the many cortisone injections.
 Needless to say, it was very painful.

 The prognosis at the time was I had to mentally prepare myself to be in a wheelchair within the next 6 months.
-I have an energetic and positive outlook on life.
+I had an energetic and positive outlook on life.
 Something deep inside felt all this doesn’t sound right.
 Yes, my physical body did not feel so great, but my spirit was good.
 In my job as a sound engineer and composer, I was very busy, enjoyed what I was doing, and didn’t have much time for self-pity.
-I learned about a German Naturopath and went to see him.
+During this time I learned about a German Naturopath from a friend and went to see him.

 It took only 6 weeks of a special “fresh cell” injectable treatment by this Naturopath, and I lost all my symptoms - it was truly miraculous.
 The results of the treatment were confirmed by X Rays.
 The University Clinic in Munich congratulated me however, not a single doctor was curious enough (or even cared enough) to ask what kind of treatment I received.
-Today, as a health care provider finds a new cure is still the most exciting and motivating part of the profession, and cannot believe that doctors in traditional medicine are never curious about unorthodox methods that actually help their patients.
+Today, if a health care provider finds a new cure it is still the most exciting and motivating part of my profession.
+I cannot believe that doctors in traditional medicine are never curious about unorthodox methods that actually help their patients.

 After this experience, I know it was my destiny, my mission, my purpose to not end up as a victim of academics who seemed to have very little basic common sense.
 Dr. Herman Scholl, a friend and neighbor (and later my colleague) who I drilled endlessly to explain medicine to me - stated that the only way I would ever let him have any peace was that I should study medicine and focus on biological medicine.
 Before I knew it, he had signed me up to a medical school in Munich.
 He, as a physician and phycologist had already been using integrated medicine in the early seventies.

 At the time Reinhardt Voll, a known physician, developed an acupuncture scanning device that allowed a precise evaluation of the body's energy including teeth, called EAV.
 Later this measuring technique came to the US and was known as, “Electro Dermal Screening” (EDS).
 In the seventies, Herman and I got very interested in this noninvasive evaluation, and we took classes and bought an EAV testing system.
 This technique until today is still one of the most preferred and effective tools in my work.
 During the seventies, Dr. Voll was invited several times to the United States to give lectures and seminars.
 In Germany, where I was educated and trained, I was fortunate to assist him as a young student once in a while during his classes and at medical conferences.
-One such conference was the known autumn European congress in the city of Baden Baden in the black forest.
-In 1983, I was invited to the United States to provide training classes for doctors who had purchased these EAV devices; there was no technique training available for the devices.
-It was a great honor and challenge for me to teach American doctors EAV and an exciting time to come to the United States - where a job was already waiting for me.
-In 1983, holistic medicine was hardly known and practiced here, health food stores were non-existent and we were true pioneers.
-We were at the forefront of holistic medicine in the United States and I was part of it.
-All our many workshops and seminars developed into integrated medicine which is also referred to as functional medicine today.
+One such conference was the annual European congress in the city of Baden Baden in the black forest which was also attended by American physicians.
+This led to my invitation to the United States to provide training classes for doctors who had purchased these EAV devices.
+There was only very limited hands on training available at this time.
+It was a great honor and challenge for me to teach American doctors EAV and German Biological Medicine.
+It was an exciting time to come to the United States - where a job was already waiting for me.
+Holistic medicine was hardly known and practiced in the U.S., the health food industry just started to develop and we were true pioneers.
+Our many workshops and seminars developed into integrated medicine which is also referred to as functional medicine today.

 bottom of page